European shares stride into May as earnings power gains

 Shares in online food delivery company Ocado jumped up to 8.9 percent.
 Traders cited a report of a delivery tie-up with supermarket M&S. Ocado's shares are among the most-heavily shorted in the UK.

-Among fallers, Swedish polymer producer Hexpol dropped 9.4 percent after broker Kepler Cheuvreux cut the stock to "hold" from "buy", saying that following a recent rally the company's shares now reflected expected growth.
+Among fallers, Swedish polymer producer Hexpol dropped 7.8 percent after broker Kepler Cheuvreux cut the stock to 'hold' from 'buy', saying that following a recent rally the company's shares now reflected expected growth.

 Kepler analysts were still relatively positive on the company, saying strong cash flow and balance sheet leave room for acquisitions to drive growth.

-Jyske Bank underperformed Europe's financials, down 3.5 percent after the Danish lender posted first-quarter results with weaker net interest income and capital ratio.
-It traded in heavy volume and scored its worst day in six months.
+Airport retailer Dufry slipped 3 percent after its results.
+The company reported first-quarter organic growth of 7.2 percent, but traders cited weaker than expected earnings and cash flow.

-Fiat Chrysler fell 4.2 percent after data showing its U.S. car sales dropped 7 percent in April.
-(Reporting by Helen Reid and Danilo Masoni; Editing by Vikram Subhedar and Mark Heinrich)
+Jyske Bank underperformed Europe's financials, down 3 percent after the Danish bank posted first-quarter results with weaker net interest income and capital ratio.
+It was trading in heavy volume, and set for its worst day in six months.
+(Reporting by Helen Reid, Editing by Vikram Subhedar and Ed Osmond)

 * Ceiba Energy Services announces improved first quarter 2017 financial and operating results